 As Mac professionals, we're remiss to admit we're not terribly pleased with Apple's current offerings.
 The basic 12" MacBook is lightweight and more powerful than its predecessors, but there are reports of the newer keyboard (also found on the current MacBook Pro) being overly susceptible to breakage.
-It's now the subject of a class-action lawsuit.
-Oh, and did we mention this fragile “low-end” model is $1300?!
+It's the subject of three class-action lawsuits.
+Oh, and did we mention this “low-end” model starts at $1300?

 Size and Budget

 Back to the MacBook itself: it's worth mentioning that its crisp display is only 12" (measured diagonally).
 We suggest spending some time with one to help determine if it's easy on your eyes when being used for longer stretches of time.

 There is another, lower cost option still available, with a tad bigger screen: the 13" MacBook Air.
 It's an older model but is often plenty for most people's needs.
 It may be phased out soon, despite its popularity, leaving consumers on a budget with little to no options from Apple.

 The MacBook Pro is fairly pricy to recommend, especially if you don't need the extra power.
 The 13" starts at $1300 and 15" is a whopping $2000 (for the older model without the touch bar).
 We hate to say it, but if you are on a budget and want a larger screen, you might be better of with a PC.

 Past research has suggested that it may be worth overcoming the sticker shock of a Mac because the maintenance costs of a PC might mean more over the life of the machine, but it's not clear if those findings are still relevant today.